 Are heat pump water heaters noisy?

-Heat pump water heaters might make some sound, as they have a fan and a compressor that create some noise while working, which can reach around 45 to 65 decibels (dB).
-It changes based on the model and where it’s installed.
+Heat pump water heaters might make some sound, as they have a fan and a compressor that create some noise while working, which can reach around 45 to 65 decibels (db).

-For you to understand better, the sound of normal talking is around 60 dB.
+For you to understand better, the sound of normal talking is around 60 db.
 A fridge?
-It’s 40 dB.
+It’s 40 db.

-But you can lower the noise a heat pump water heater makes by buying a model that’s quiet, installing it in an airy well-insulated space, and not placing it near rooms where you spend most of your time.
+But you can lower the noise a heat pump water heater makes by buying a model that’s quiet, installing it in an airy, well-insulated space, and not placing it near rooms where you spend most of your time.

 How long does a heat pump take to heat water?

-How quickly a heat pump heats water depends on several factors.
-These include the size and temperature of the water tank and the air temperature and moisture levels.
+These include the size and temperature of the water tank, and the air temperature and moisture levels.
 The heat pump’s COP also factors in.

 Commonly, a heat pump water heater can warm up a 50-gallon tank from 50°F to 120°F in around 2 to 3 hours.
-This estimate varies according to conditions, but, it doesn’t mean that you will be waiting this long for your hot water.
+This estimate varies according to conditions, but it doesn’t mean that you will be waiting this long for your hot water.

-Most heat pump water heaters possess a special valve that mingles a bit of cold water with the hot.
 This way, it keeps a steady temperature, and you can enjoy your hot water sooner and have more of it over time.

 How much electricity does a heat pump water heater use?